Archaic globalization: The spread of goods and ideas

 The most popular goods produced were spices, which were traded over short distances, while manufactured goods were central to the system and could not have been aided without them.
 The invention of money in the form of gold coins in Europe and Middle East and paper money in China around the thirteenth century allowed trade to move more easily between the different actors.
 The main actors involved in this system viewed gold, silver, and copper as valuable on different levels.
 Nevertheless, goods were transferred, prices set, exchange rates agreed upon, contracts entered into, credit extended, partnerships formed and agreements that were made were kept on record and honored.
 During this time of globalization, credit was also used as a means for trading.
 The use of credit began in the form of blood ties but later led to the emergence the "banker" as a profession.

-During the this period the Republic of Genoa and the Republic of Venice emerged as prominent commercial and maritime powers in Europe and in the Mediterranean area as a whole.
+During this period the Republic of Genoa and the Republic of Venice emerged as prominent commercial and maritime powers in Europe and in the Mediterranean area as a whole.
 Genoa, strategically located in the Mediterranean, controlled crucial trade routes connecting Western Europe with the Middle East and North Africa and the Black Sea.
 This positioning solidified its role as a vital commercial hub, facilitating the exchange of goods and ideas across continents.
 Meanwhile, Venice dominated trade in the Adriatic, establishing and maintaining an extensive network of routes known as the Venetian maritime empire.
 These routes reached into the Byzantine and Ottoman Empires, allowing Venice to wield significant economic and political influence in the region.
 Both republics fiercely competed for control of territories and trade routes, shaping the economic landscape and cultural exchange of their time.